chrisdennett/slit-scan-cabinet-controls-only/README.md

 # Hey Chris!

-This is the code for the Florence Curious Cabinet
+This is the code for JUST THE CONTROLS BIT of the Florence Curious Cabinet